Program badges

 Rows and cells

-Within sections like the “shop with confidence” module on View Item pages, the alignment of program icons and text depends on the amount of lines of text that are present.
+Within sections like the “shop with confidence” module on View Item pages, the alignment of program icons are middle-aligned with the row’s height.

 Large badge multi-line